oasis-tcs/openc2-ap-pf/oc2pf.md

 | **priority** | [2.3.1](#231-allow) | [2.3.2](#232-deny) |   |   |   |  |

-Hereafter the specification provides details applicable to each Command as influenced by the Argument.
+Hereafter the specification provides details applicable to each Command, also as influenced by Arguments.

 ### 2.3.1 Allow
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'allow' Action and a valid Target type.